 The minor in Marketing is available to students in any major.
 To receive a minor, the student must complete the required courses listed below and a minimum of six credit hours of Marketing electives at the 300-400 level.
 The student must complete work applied to the minor with a minimum of a 2.25 cumulative grade point average.

-Marketing minor requirements
+Marketing 1 minor requirements

 MKT 205 PRINCIPLES OF MARKETING (3)

 MKT 305 CONSUMER BEHAVIOR (3)

 MKT 310 MARKETING RESEARCH (3)

 MKT 354 ADVERTISING AND PROMOTION (3)

-Plus two 300/400 level marketing electives (6)
+Plus two 30 0/400 level marketing electives (6)

-Marketing electives

-ECO 350 CURRENT ECONOMIC ISSUES (3)

-or

-ECO 353 MANAGERIAL ECONOMICS (3)

-MGT 334 HUMAN RESOURCES MANAGEMENT (3)

-3 fffm 205 CONCLUMED DELIGITOR (0)